Find the perfect office printer for your business in this comprehensive guide.

 Most printers come with a standard warranty, the majority of which last about a year from the date of purchase.
 Not all warranties are the same however, so be sure to read up on the specifics of yours so you are not surprised should something happen to your machine.
 Some warranties cover defective parts and replacement while others include tech support.
 You can usually find more about your printer’s warranty in the specs table of the printer’s webpage.

 This printer uses eight dye-based ink cartridges to produce vibrant colors and incredible detail.
-Canon sells each CLI-42 series cartridge for $16.99 each but you can find compatible Canon CLI-42 cartridges for $6.49 on LDProducts.com!
+Canon sells each CLI-65 series cartridge for $14.84 each.
+Since this is a newer printer, LD-brand compatible cartridges are not available quite yet but we will keep this article updated and let you know when they are on sale.

 The Xerox Phaser 6510 is a compact color printer designed to keep your small office running smoothly.
 This printer uses black, cyan, magenta and yellow toner cartridges, which are sold in a standard capacity, high capacity and extra high capacity cartridge size.
 With print speeds of up to 30 ppm and simple wireless options for any device, you can quickly print quality color documents from your smartphone.

-The Brother MFC-L6700DW printer offers many of the same perks as the previously mentioned HL-6200DW.
+The Brother MFC-L5900DW printer offers many of the same perks as the previously mentioned HL-6200DW.
 With the added bonus of fax, copy and scanning features, you get more flexibility for a larger office.

-It delivers the same print speed (up to 48 ppm), same 520-sheet paper capacity and uses the same super high yield TN880 toner cartridges for low cost, high volume printing.
+It delivers the same print speed (up to 48 ppm), offers a 300-sheet paper capacity and uses high yield TN50 toner cartridges for low cost, high volume printing.
 A 70-page capacity duplex auto document feeder scans both sides of the page and a USB port on the front of the machine lets you scan directly to your flash drive.
-Purchase the LD brand compatible TN880 toner cartridge for a cost savings of 85%!
+Purchase the LD brand compatible TN850 toner cartridge for a cost savings of 85%!

-The Xerox VersaLink line a relatively new printer line with forward thinking features, making it a perfect option for a growing tech savvy office.
+The Xerox VersaLink line a solid printer line with forward thinking features, making it a perfect option for a growing tech savvy office.
 One of the least expensive VersaLink options is the B400 offering print speeds of up to 47 ppm and a 110,000 page monthly duty cycle.

 Xerox’s ConnectKey® technology directly connects the printer to Google Drive®, Microsoft® OneDrive® and DropBox®, providing you with instant access to your most frequently used print-related apps on an easy to use touch screen interface.
 Total cost of ownership was definitely considered when Xerox designed this series.